 Our People .

-Todd Diamond is a governance specialist and conflict analyst with more than 25 years of experience designing and implementing international donor projects.
-Working on behalf of various U.K. and U.S. government agencies, his experience includes assessing conditions that give rise to non-state actors and helping to build the capacity of civil society and the legitimacy of government institutions in conflict-affected environments.
+Todd Diamond is a development practitioner and analyst with more than 25 years of technical and management experience helping countries in transition build capacity among public sector, non-governmental, and private sector organizations.
+Working on behalf of various U.S. and U.K. government agencies, his experience includes designing and implementing projects that help strengthen the legitimacy of government institutions, empower civil society, and respond to conditions that give rise to non-state actors in conflict-affected environments.
 He has worked in the Balkans, Central Asia, the Middle East, Africa, and Latin America.
-At Chemonics, he designs and supports governance and stabilization programs in fragile and conflict-affected countries around the world.
-He is also currently a visiting associate at Notre Dame’s Pulte Institute for Global Development, where his research focuses how U.S. foreign assistance can mitigate the rise of extremist actors by strengthening governance in unstable countries.
-Previously, he was a journalist in Washington and at the UN in New York and Geneva.
+As the global practice lead for Chemonics’ democracy and governance practice, he serves as a thought partner to address governance challenges across technical areas and designs and oversees integrated applied research initiatives across Chemonics’ portfolio.
+Previously, he was a journalist in Washington and at the United Nations in New York and Geneva.
 He earned a graduate degree in international relations from the Graduate Institute of International and Development Studies in Geneva and a B.A. in political science from the University of California, Berkeley.

 by Todd Diamond